CARTAvis/carta-controller/docs/src/installation.rst

 Installing the backend
 ----------------------

-We provide `binary Ubuntu packages <https://launchpad.net/~cartavis-team/+archive/ubuntu/carta>`_ of the latest beta and stable releases of the CARTA backend.
-You can install the latest stable version with all dependencies by adding our PPA to your system and running ``apt-get install carta-backend``.
+We provide binary `Ubuntu packages <https://launchpad.net/~cartavis-team/+archive/ubuntu/carta>`_ and `RPM packages<https://copr.fedorainfracloud.org/coprs/cartavis/carta>`_ of the latest beta and stable releases of the CARTA backend.
+You can install the latest stable version with all dependencies on Ubuntu by adding our PPA to your system and running ``apt-get install carta-backend``.

 .. note::